rmurali16/omdb-project1/README.md

 `src/test/java/` package contains all the tests requested as part of the coding exerise.

 ### Installation
-`mvn clean install` To install the project and it's dependencies
+`mvn clean install` To install the project and To run the test make sure you have `mvn clean test`

 ## Help
 If you have any questions, please feel free to contact me